(This article was featured at Muscle and Strength.)

 I even hear it is even 90 percent diet and 10 percent training.
 The problem with these numbers is that they are all false and have nothing to back them up.

 Think about this scenario for a second.
-If you had an immaculate nutrition plan and combined it with an extremely lackluster and non-progressive training plan do you honestly think you will develop your ultimate physique?
+If you had an immaculate nutrition plan but combined it with an extremely lackluster and non-progressive training plan and a lack of recovery (i.e. SLEEP) do you honestly think you will develop your ultimate physique?

-When a claim is made with percentages like this it minimizes the other equally important part of the puzzle.
-Based off of what I see daily in gyms and on the track, I would say the average trainee is probably only operating at 25-50 percent of his/her true capability to have success based on his/her training style and eating habits.
+When a claim is made with percentages like this it minimizes the other equally important parts of the puzzle.
+Based off of what I see daily in gyms and on the track, I would say the average trainee is probably only operating at 10-25 percent of his/her true capability to have success based on his/her training style, eating habits, and recovery.

 Can you imagine if that trainee was operating at a much higher level?
 What if that trainee I mentioned is currently you?

-To build your ultimate physique it requires a combination of a progressive training protocol and a customized nutrition plan designed to help you reach your goals.
-To do this you will need to put 100 percent effort into your training and 100 percent effort into your diet.
+To build your ultimate physique it requires a combination of a progressive training protocol, a customized nutrition plan, and proper recovery that is designed to help you reach your goals.
+To do this you will need to put 100 percent effort into your training, your diet, and your recovery.

 But it does mean that you will not be cutting corners and making excuses along the way.
 Let’s talk about the importance of both factors.